gilesdring/gilesdring.com/src/blog/2017-01-05_daily-reflection.md

   [In Our Time](http://www.bbc.co.uk/programmes/b085xpzf) and [The Bugle](http://thebuglepodcast.com).
   In particular, the Kepler IOT was fascinating.
-Must read more about him.
+Must read more about him.<!-- more -->
 * When working on intangible capability delivery, user stories are not a great vehicle.
 Something like capability